 Donor metering pumps P-104A/S.

 This Plant has been designed to operate with different Donor types, i.e. PES(phenylethoxysilane) or DPMS( diphenylmethoxysilane) according to the type of polymer being produced.
 The consumptions also vary in accordance with the production.
+We currently use cyclohexyl methyl dimethoxy silane (CMDMSi; CM; C-donor) with LYNX2010HA and ZN127M catalyst

 As for production with high T/D ratios requiring too small Donor flow-rates it is necessary to increase the pumpable amounts by diluting Donor with Vaseline oil.